-Heavily loaded chains operating with lube generate tremendous friction between pins and plates.

-In extreme cases, the frictional torque in the joint can actually turn pins in the press-fit outside plates.
+Heavily loaded chains in operation generate tremendous friction between pins and plates.
+In extreme cases, the frictional torque in the joint can actually turn pins to outside plates.
 If chain is allowed to operate in this condition, the pins slowly work out of the chain causing chain failure.
-Turned pins can be quickly spotted because the flats on the V heads are no longer in line.
+Turned pins are instantly damaged as the flats on the V heads are no longer in line.
 Chains with turned or protruding pins should be replaced immediately.
 Do not attempt to repair the chain by driving pins back into the chain.